Solihull: Trams

 In 2024, work will commence on an extension to the Transport for West Midlands West Midlands Metro tram network down to Solihull.
-The extension will link up to Birmingham Airport, the National Exhibition Centre and future HS2 Interchange with the wider network, before continuing on through the region, going as far south as the University of Warwick.
+The extension will link up to Birmingham Airport, the National Exhibition Centre and future HS2 interchange with the wider network, before continuing on through the region, going as far south as the University of Warwick.

 Air

 Birmingham Airport is located in the Elmdon part of Solihull and was known as Elmdon Airport until control passed from the government to Birmingham City Council in the 1960s, as Birmingham itself was without an airport.
 Elmdon Airport was 8 miles from Birmingham, but still closer than any other contender.
-The airport is connected to the NEC and Birmingham International Station via the Air-Rail Link APM.
+The airport is connected to the NEC and Birmingham International Station via the Air-Rail Link people mover.

 Demographics

 At the 2021 census, there were 107,728 residents in the built-up area of Solihull, up from 104,905 in the 2011 census, and 100,369 at the 2001 census.

 In terms of ethnicity in 2021: